 On October 17, 2018, Canada legalized cannabis for adult use.
 Since the debate leading to this legalization started, cannabis stocks have been all the rage.
 An entirely new market is emerging, and investors want to get involved early.

-When investing in emerging sectors, including investments in marijuana stocks, it’s as important as ever to make the right moves in the market.
+When investing in emerging sectors, including investments in both recreational and medical marijuana stocks, it’s as important as ever to make the right moves in the market.
 Any company with a remote similarity to companies within the sector will try to get involved.
 Due to market uncertainty and capital issues, many of the penny stocks in the marijuana industry will fail.